1Hive/about-1hive/src/pages/docs/dao/01-Participation/03-proposals.md

 ---
 1hive uses conviction voting to allocate Honey from a common pool towards community initiatives that add value to the 1hive community.

-You can create, monitor, and stake on conviction proposals using the issuance and distribution app located at 1hive.org.
+You can create, monitor, and stake on conviction proposals using the app located at [1hive.org](https://1hive.org/#/).

 ### Conviction Primer